NikSXd/repl.it-scraper/README.md

 # Only working repl.it scraper (for discord tokens) as of 28/02/2021 (that doesn't just return the URL)

+# Note to repl.it employees if they see this repository (doubt it)
+Hi!

+# General useless nerdy information
 ```YAML
 What it does (steps):
 1) Scrapes repl.it URLS off bing